luciangreen/mindreader/README.md

 - Follow instructions in https://github.com/luciangreen/listprologinterpreter/blob/master/Instructions_for_Using_texttobr(2).pl.txt when using texttobr, texttobr2 or mind reader to avoid medical problems.

-Please follow instructions in init.txt to initialise any new mind-reading algorithms.
+Please follow instructions in <a href="https://github.com/luciangreen/mindreader/blob/master/init.txt">init.txt</a> to initialise any new mind-reading algorithms.

 See instructions on running below